 If the fares freeze continues though, it’s likely to start to impact heavily on the organisation’s ability to manage it’s network unless it secures some form of central government funding.
 Politically, the fare’s freeze can be sold as an event that cannot continue since the government cut it’s central funding grant to TfL and the costs of the Elizabeth line delays make fare rises inevitable.

-The ongoing delays and cost overuns at Crossrail means that TfL is looking for an additional £400-£650 million to complete construction work, and that it misses out on around £1.2 billion in revenue phased in over the next four years had the line opened on time.
+The ongoing delays and cost overruns at Crossrail means that TfL is looking for an additional £400-£650 million to complete construction work and that it misses out on around £1.2 billion in revenue phased in over the next four years had the line opened on time.

 Looking to the future, while London has benefited from additional third-party funding for transport projects, such as being bids from the Government’s Housing Infrastructure Fund, TfL did not see any commitment in the 2019 Government spending round.
 There has also been the reduction in central government grant, which amounted to some £700 million per year.

 TfL is warning that this is now materially limiting long-term investment in the transport network.